fredhicks/Blades-in-the-Dark/README.md

 * Invisible dice will no longer be rolled; the sheet will now work properly with 3D dice
 * Unified roll templates (this should be invisible to the user)
 * Added setting for flexible sheet width
+* The Friends section now has the correct title based on playbook

 ### 0.9
 * Sheet-worker-based solution to displaying a row for abilities/friends/crew abilities/contacts by default